Faruhcon/BallBlog/source/content/about-me.md

 - University of Georgia
   - Doctor of Philosophy - PhD, Engineering (Software)
+    - Dissertation: Design and Field Implementation of Virtual Buddy-Based Serious Games for Children
   - Bachelor of Science - BS, Psychology

 </details>